qeesung/gitaly/CONTRIBUTING.md

 ## Development and testing with a custom gitaly-proto

-During development you sometimes want to use a modified of gitaly-proto that has not been released yet.
+During development you sometimes want to use a feature branch of gitaly-proto instead of an officially released tag.
 This is how you can do that.
 Every time you change gitaly-proto you need to perform these steps.

 If you follow the process below, Gitaly's CI will be able to fetch your custom protocol and use it to run the test suite.